mohanakrishna12/rokuality-java/README.md

 Alternatively you can get the entire device screen as a full string via `rokuDriver.screen().getTextAsString();`

 #### Device Capabilities explained:
 Various capabilities and values can be provided and passed to your RokuDriver instance at startup.
 Some of them are required and others are optional.
-The following are the minimum required capabilities **required** to start a driver session.
+The following are the minimum capabilities **required** to start a driver session.
 ```java
     // Declare a new DeviceCapability object
     DeviceCapabilities capabilities = new DeviceCapabilities();